IBM/deploy-app-using-tekton-on-kubernetes/README.md

   http://<public-ip-of kubernetes-cluster>:32426/
 ```

-Once application is deployed and you need to make any changes, then you have to re-run the steps again.
+This way application gets deployed on Kubernetes Cluster using CLIs.
+If you make more changes in application after deploy, then you have to re-run the steps again.
 In order to build, test, and deploy application faster and more reliably, need to automate the entire workflow.
 We should follow the modern development practices that is continuous integration and delivery (CI/CD) as it reduces the overhead of development and deployment process and saves significant time and effort.
 The next section of this tutorial explains the build and deploy approach using Tekton Pipelines.

-## Section 2 - To build and deploy an application on Kubernetes Service using Tekton Pipeline
+## Section 2 - To build and deploy an application on IBM Cloud Kubernetes Service using Tekton Pipeline

 Tekton is a powerful and flexible Kubernetes-native open-source framework for creating CI/CD systems.
 It allows you build, test, and deploy across multiple cloud providers or on-premises systems by abstracting away the underlying implementation details.
 You can read more about [Tekton](https://github.com/tektoncd/pipeline).
 The high level concept of Tekton Pipeline can be explained as below.